Determinant/gecko-deploy/README.rst

     git clone https://github.com/ava-labs/gecko.git

-Change all ``tedharbor.ava.network`` in nodes.ini to the ip of your AWS Ubuntu instance.
+Change all ips in nodes.ini to the ip of your AWS Ubuntu instance.

 Then install/setup the required environment on all machines (assuming the ssh info in ``group_vars/all.yml`` has sudo permision without password, such as